Benefits and potential side effects of fasting one day a week

 Our body to function properly needs energy.
 The primary energy source is a sugar called glucose, which comes from carbohydrates, including fruits, grains, dairy products, beans, certain vegetables, and even sweets.

-Muscles and the liver store the glucose and release it in our bloodstream when the body needs it.
+Muscles and the liver store the glucose and release it into our bloodstream when the body needs it.
 This process during fasting changes.

 After just 8 hours of fasting the liver uses the last of its glucose reserves, and the body enters into a state called gluconeogenesis.